0xBU/workshops/stackMashingLab/readme.md

 ### -g
 Tells gcc to generate debugging information such as function names, local variable names, and other things are normally thrown out as they are not necessary but make using gdb far easier.

-#### -m32
-Compiles the program for 32-bit machines, simply makes everything a little easier to work with.

 ### -o program
 sets the compiled program name to "program"